A balanced budget creates a future most people only dream about

 - These should ideally be recorded as yearly costs and then divided and added into the monthly budget

-This will assist you in gaining a full understanding of your yearly obligations and not forget to allow room for them monthly, even though they are not paid monthly.
+This will assist you in gaining a full understanding of your yearly obligations without forgetting to allow room for them monthly, even though they are not paid out of your bank account monthly.

 - Track tiny pleasures like a pricey meal or personal treat